Close

 • Israel, UAE, South Africa

-• Most other Schengen Agreement countries
+• United Kingdom and most other Schengen visa-exempt countries

 Passport Requirements